hhovhann/utility-management/README.md

 # Nice to have TODO's
 * More unit and integration tests with different scenarios
 * Validation custom logic with custom exceptions
+* Application measurement and cross logging with AOP

 # Estimation time
 * Time 6h